“Wonderful weather, incredible scenery, comfortable inn, gracious hosts! A perfect retreat. Thanks.”

 - Pick up some photography tips from the Marty Knapp Studio.

-- Shoot a roll of film in the Bodega Bay area (30 miles N on Hwy.
+- Take photos in the Bodega Bay area (30 miles N on Hwy.
 1).

 - See the sun set on Drakes Beach (10 miles W on SFD).